leberkc/covert-channel/README.md

 Capture Packets USING a covert channel
 ===============================================

+**Note:  scapy must be installed on the sender and receiver.
+To install scapy on the sender and receiver type: sudo pip3 install scapy

 1. Command capture packets on the router 192.168.1.241/10.8.9.149 sudo snort -Q -A console -q -k none -c /etc/snort/snort.conf -i ens3:ens9